AdobeDocs/campaign-classic.en/help/web/using/web-application-tracking-opt-out.md

 If you have to write a JSSP, Server-Side APIs are available:

-* **NL.ServerWebTracking.generateOptOutBanner(escapeJs)**:Generates the markup for the opt-out banner to insert in the JSSP page
+* **NL.ServerWebTracking.generateOptOutBanner(escapeJs)**: Generates the markup for the opt-out banner to insert in the JSSP page

   **escapeJs {Boolean}**: true when the generated markup needs to be escaped to be used inside JavaScript.